-Dear MISD Families, Students, Staff and Community,
+Dear MISD Families and Community:

 Donna Colosky, Superintendent